mohamedmohsenofficial/anuppuccin-custom-tweaks/README.md

 2. Open Obsidian and go to **Settings > Appearance**.
 3. Scroll down to **CSS Snippets** and click the folder icon to open `.obsidian/snippets/`.
 4. Move the downloaded `.css` files into this folder.
-5. Refresh the list in Obsidian and toggle all them **ON**.
+5. Refresh the list in Obsidian and toggle them **ON**.

 **📱 On Mobile (Android & iOS):**
 1. Download the `.css` files to your device.
 2. Navigate to your vault folder: `.obsidian/snippets/`. *(Create the `snippets` folder if it doesn't exist.
 On iOS, you may need to use the native Files app or a third-party app to view hidden folders).*
 3. Paste the `.css` files there.
-4. Open the Obsidian app > Settings > Appearance > Toggle All the snippets **ON**.
+4. Open the Obsidian app > Settings > Appearance > Toggle the snippets **ON**.

 ---

 ## 🐛 Known Bugs

-I am building this project in my free time to support the learning community.
-To be perfectly honest, I don't have the time to reach absolute perfection on my own.
+As mentioned, I am building this project in my free time.
+I don't have the time to reach absolute perfection on my own, but I am getting there.

 **Here are the current known issues:**
 - [ ] **Mobile Dark Mode:** The files menu background appears transparent.